 Create an eBay Listing with SeaMonkey Composer

-SeaMonkey Composer, which you can download from the SeaMonkey home page, offers many features for creating an attractive HTML template for your eBay listings.
-The most important features in the Composer interface are the four tabs at the bottom of the screen.
+After you open SeaMonkey Composer, you’ll see that it looks like an eBay or Word page layout, but it has far more features.
+The most important for you to see are the four tabs at the bottom of the screen.
 These tabs enable you to view your template in several ways:

 Normal.
-This is your standard design mode, where you can highlight text — change it or color it — and add pictures or tables, as shown below.It takes just a few seconds to put together a simple template in Normal view.
+This is your standard design mode, where you can highlight text — change it or color it — and add pictures or tables.

 HTML Source.
-The following figure shows the raw HTML code that you see when you click the Source tab.
-From this view, you can save the template to your hard drive and change the text and tags directly in the HTML.Just copy and paste this source code into the eBay Sell an Item form, and voila!
+Here is the raw HTML code that you see when you click the Source tab.
+From this view, you can save the template to your hard drive and change the text at will through the Normal tab.

 Preview.
-This tab displays your work pretty much the same as the Normal setting, but it's good to double check that everything is perfect before you save it.
+This tab displays your work in pretty much the same way as the Normal setting, but it's good to double-check that everything is perfect before you save it.

 In the following steps, you create a table that contains a photo on the left and text on the right: